rust-lang/prev.rust-lang.org/zh-CN/faq.md

 If, however, [your reason is simply to learn](http://cglab.ca/~abeinges/blah/too-many-lists/book/), then you will likely need to dip into unsafe code.
 While these data structures _can_ be implemented entirely in safe Rust, the performance is likely to be worse than it would be with the use of unsafe code.
 The simple reason for this is that data structures like vectors and linked lists rely on pointer and memory operations that are disallowed in safe Rust.

-For example, a doubly-linked list requires that there be two mutable references to each node, but this violates Rust's mutable reference aliasing rules.
+例如，a doubly-linked list requires that there be two mutable references to each node, but this violates Rust's mutable reference aliasing rules.
 You can solve this using [`Weak<T>`][Weak], but the performance will be poorer than you likely want.
 With unsafe code you can bypass the mutable reference aliasing rule restriction, but must manually verify that your code introduces no memory safety violations.

 <h3><a href="#how-can-i-iterate-over-a-collection-without-consuming-it" name="how-can-i-iterate-over-a-collection-without-consuming-it">
 如何在不移动/消费的情况下迭代集合？